Retreats, Workshops, & Trainings

 In each of the six online modules listed in the class schedule below, you’ll begin to develop a more nuanced and comprehensive understanding of the worlds of trauma.
 In addition to exploring the theoretical foundations of trauma, you’ll also gain an updated understanding of how trauma impacts people in our world today.
 You’ll also begin a personal journey of somatic meditation in your own body.
 Gaining this theoretical and experiential understanding lays the foundation for the skill building that takes place in our Level 1 training.

 ISITTA® Foundations offers six weekly modules of self-paced online learning.
 Each module contains 2 hours of course materials for a total of 12 hours of instructional material for the entire course.
 If you’re busy during a given week, you can make up that week’s course material at your own pace.

 Online training platform will be available July 2022.

 Module 4: Ground, Resource and Referencing the Sacred in Trauma Work

 Module 6: Frontiers of Trauma Work: Posttraumatic Growth and Psychedelic-Assisted Treatments for PTSD

-ISITTA® Level 2: Innate Somatic Intelligence & Relational and Collective Trauma (Online)
+ISITTA® Level 1: Innate Somatic Intelligence, Relational and Collective Trauma and Social Justice

 In addition to exploring key elements for creating a trauma-informed therapeutic relationship, you’ll also learn techniques for healing a range of relational traumas, including attachment and developmental trauma, trauma systems and collective, community and historical trauma and Embodied social justice.
 Each weekend will be grounded in personal somatic practice, skill building, small group learning and group discussion.